rennieramlochan/Google-Advanced-Data-Analytics-Professional-Certificate/README.md

 This repository serves as a professional portfolio documenting the completion of the **Google Advanced Data Analytics Professional Certificate** offered through Coursera.

 This program focuses on the technical and analytical skills required for data science, emphasizing the **PACE (Plan, Analyze, Construct, Execute)** framework to manage the full data lifecycle.
+This program includes over 180 hours of instruction and hundreds of practice-based assessments, which will help you simulate real-world data analytics scenarios that are critical for success in the workplace.
+The content is highly interactive and exclusively developed by Google employees with decades of experience in data analytics.

 ---